OpenTTD-JPplus/JPplusBuildings/README.md

 ### Improved Town Layouts

 * Thanks to 2TallTyler for this set.
-Not sure if this set will help explain or further confuse everyone about what ITL does, or does not do - i.e. modify the behavior of other House Sets.
+This set, like ITL does, does not modify the behavior of other House Sets.